SpectraL519/cpp-gl/docs/topologies.md

 - `clique(n_vertices)`
   - *Description*: Generates a [complete graph](https://en.wikipedia.org/wiki/Complete_graph) of the specified type
   - *Template parameters*:
-    - `GraphType: type_traits::c_graph` - the type of the generated graph
+    - `GraphType: traits::c_graph` - the type of the generated graph
   - *Parameters*:
     - `n_vertices: types::size_type` - the number of vertices the graph will be initialized with
   - *Return type*: `GraphType`